-YCCP policy consideration, YCZO criterion incorporates This MCC 17.136.060(A) and MCC 17.120.110 have no similar incorporating provisions.
-Some MCC criteria incorporate comprehensive plan policies, such as MCC 17.138.030(A)(7) which states in the section dealing with dwellings in big game habitat areas, a dwelling will be consistent with the density policy if located in the MCCP identified big game habitat area.
+Some MCC criteria incorporate comprehensive plan policies, such as MCC 17.138.030(A)(7) which states in the section dealing with dwellings that a dwelling will be consistent with the density policy if located in the MCCP identified big game habitat area.
 This incorporates MCCP Fish and Wildlife Habitat policy 5 into the criterion.
-But, this policy also contains mandatory language and is an example of a directly applicable criterion regardless of incorporating language.
-Here, FOMC does not claim any of the nine MCCP agricultural lands policies have mandatory language and calls them aspirational.
-Without mandatory or agricultural lands policies incorporating language, MCCP not considered.
+Policy 5 also contains mandatory language and is an example of a directly applicable criterion regardless of incorporating language.
+The criteria involved here do not incorporate MCCP policies, and neither FOMC nor 1000 Friends claim any of the nine MCCP agricultural lands policies have mandatory language, calling the policies "aspirational."
+Without mandatory or incorporating language, MCCP agricultural lands policies are not considered.

 Even if the nine MCCP agricultural lands policies are considered, they are either not applicable or are met.
-Under policy 1, agricultural lands will be protected by zoning them EFU and SA (Special agriculture).
+Under policy 1, agricultural lands will be protected by zoning them EFU and SA (Special Agriculture).
 The subject property is zoned EFU.
 The policy is met.
 Policy 2 is to maintain agricultural lands in the largest area in large tracts to encourage larger scale farming.
 This proposal does not change parcel boundaries or permanently remove the subject property from farm use.
 The policy is met.
-Policy 3 (specifically cited to by FOMC and 1000 Friends) discourages nonfarm uses on high value farmland and seeks to ensure allowed nonfarm uses have no adverse impacts on farm uses.
-The state and county determine which nonfarm uses are allowed in the county's farm zones.
+Policy 3 (specifically cited by FOMC and 1000 Friends) discourages nonfarm uses on high value farmland and seeks to ensure allowed nonfarm uses have no adverse impacts on farm uses.
+State and county law determines which nonfarm uses are allowed in the county's farm zones.
 The county, at the time this application was filed, conditionally permitted photovoltaic power generating facilities in the EFU zone under county criteria in accordance with state law.
 This policy is met.
-Policies 4 through 9 apply to land divisions and residential uses which are not requested.
-Policies 4 through 9 are not applicable.
+Policies 4 through 9 apply to land residential which are not requested. and uses divisions Policies 4 through 9 are not applicable.

-In sum, MCCP agricultural lands policies are not criteria in this matter, and even if they are considered criteria, they are either not applicable, have been satisfied, or are addressed via MCC implementing criteria.
+In sum, MCCP agricultural lands policies are not criteria in this matter, and if they were considered criteria, they are either not applicable, have been satisfied, or are addressed via MCC implementing criteria.